figadore/express-request-formatter/README.md

 * `onResponseCaptured`: function(requestLogObject, responseLogObject). callback to run once request and response objects have been formatted. default: do nothing

-* `captureRequestBody`: boolean. whether to include the request body in the callback. default: true
+* `captureRequestBody`: boolean|function(req). whether to include the request body in the callback. default: true

-* `captureResponseBody`: boolean. whether to include the response body in the callback. default: true
+* `captureResponseBody`: boolean|function(req, res). whether to include the response body in the callback. default: true

 ### possible future work
-* let captureRequestBody and captureResponseBody be bool or functions, in case it depends on other things
 * add options to create conditions for which types of request/response bodies are captured (e.g. json only)